vtereshkov/umka-lang/doc/api.md

 UMKA_API int umkaRun(void *umka);
 ```

-Runs the Umka program previously compiled to bytecode, i. e., calls its `main()` function.
+Runs the Umka program previously compiled to bytecode, i.e., calls its `main()` function, if it exists, and gracefully deallocates heap memory referenced by global variables.
 Here, `umka` is the interpreter instance handle.
 Returns `0` if the program execution finishes successfully and no run-time errors were detected, otherwise return the error code.

 ```
 UMKA_API void umkaFree(void *umka);